ibm-cloud-docs/containers/vpc-security-group.md

 {: summary="The table shows the VPE gateways created for VPC clusters.
 The first column includes name of the gateway.
 The second column includes a brief description."}

-† All supported VPC clusters have a VPE Gateway for the cluster master that is created at cluster create time in the customer's account.
+† All supported VPC clusters have a VPE Gateway for the cluster master that gets created at in the your account when the cluster gets created.
 This VPE Gateway is used by the cluster workers, and can be used by other things in the VPC, to connect to the cluster's master API server.
 This VPE Gateway is assigned a single Reserved IP from each zone that the cluster workers are in, and this IP is created in one of the VPC subnets in that zone that has cluster workers.
-For example, if the cluster has workers in only a single zone (`us-east-1`) and single VPC subnet, then a single IP will be created in that subnet and assigned to the VPE Gateway.
-If a cluster has workers in all three zones like `us-east-1`, `us-east-2`, and `us-east-3` and these workers are spread out among 4 VPC subnets in each zone, then 12 VPC subnets altogether, three IPs will be created, one in each zone, in one of the four VPC subnets in that zone.
+For example, if the cluster has workers in only a single zone (`us-east-1`) and single VPC subnet, then a single IP is created in that subnet and assigned to the VPE Gateway.
+If a cluster has workers in all three zones like `us-east-1`, `us-east-2`, and `us-east-3` and these workers are spread out among 4 VPC subnets in each zone, then 12 VPC subnets altogether, three IPs are created, one in each zone, in one of the four VPC subnets in that zone.
 Note that the subnet is chosen at random.

 ## Managed security groups
 {: #managed-sgs}